sinatragunda/incubator-fineract/MIFOS-CHANGELOG.md

 Platform & API

 New Features & Improvements
- - [MIFOSX-796] - Allow undo of write off transaction (disallow undo or change of any other transaction when loan is written off)
+ - [MIFOSX-796] - Allow undo of write off cashTransaction (disallow undo or change of any other cashTransaction when loan is written off)
  - [MIFOSX-824] - Add pagination to Audits endpoints
  - [MIFOSX-826] - Add holiday status in response data